 Research Paper: Your research paper, seeking to answer a question about the book you have read, should be five to seven pages in length, and include a "Works Cited" with at least three library sources (academic books or journal articles).
 It should be written in clear, correct English with logical paragraph breaks, an introduction that frames your argument, and a conclusion.
 Appropriate use of textual evidence from the novel and from your research are key to successful research papers.

 Introduction

-Phillis Wheatley, "On Being Brought to America" Find nineteenth-century novel for research project
+Select nineteenth-century novel for research project